alexvictoor/react-tdd-handson/README.md

 Obviously this hands on is made for TDD practitioners :)

 # Installation
-Clone this repo and then launch "npm install" webpack-dev-server can also be useful (even if not mandatory).
-To install it simply type npm i -g webpack-dev-server That's all folks!
+Clone this repo and then launch "npm install".
+You can also install globally webpack and webpack-dev-server, but this is optionnal.

 To check that everything works properly you can:
  - launch "npm test".
 You should see a green message saying that one test is successful
- - launch "webpack-dev-server" and open in your browser URL http://localhost:8080
+ - launch "webpack-dev-server" and open in your browser URL http://localhost:8080 (if not installed globally you can launch it with command node  node_modules/webpack-dev-server/bin/webpack-dev-server.js)

 It is highly recommended that you keep either a console with "npm test" running or you use VSCode task runner (convenient on a laptop screen)
+Note: after a TypeScript compilation error you might need to restart "npm test".
+If it becomes too annoying you can use instead "npm test:karma" which is slower but more reliable.

 # Step 1
 Change expectations in file Hello.spec.tsx.